evnbr/bindery/docs/guide.md

 Your book content is probably pretty long, so you may want to keep it in a separate file.
-This also prevents any flash of unstyled content you might have seen before bindery runs.You can fetch content by passing in the URL and selector, like this:
+This also prevents any flash of unstyled content you might have seen before bindery runs.
+You can fetch content by passing in the URL and selector, like this:

 ```js